 By Simmone Harding

 Working in the PR field, our devotion to connecting clients with the community can sometimes get in the way of our devotion to ourselves.
 Luckily, through the practice of mindfulness, you can create an optimal work-life balance without compromising your commitment to work or your commitment to yourself.
 In simple terms, mindfulness is centered on being present in the moment and aware of our behavior, void of any judgement or goal.
 The concept of mindfulness is simple, but the execution is not.
 For those of you like me with a type A personality and perfectionist tendencies, the idea of being mindful seems like a complete contradiction to our nature and impossible to achieve without an advanced yoga teaching certificate.
-Yet, research has shown that practicing mindfulness has several health benefits, including lower stress levels, better immune functioning and improved focus and memory.
+Yet, research, including these pieces from Help Guide and Outwit, have shown that practicing mindfulness has several health benefits, including lower stress levels, better immune functioning and improved focus and memory.
 So read on, my fellow workaholics, for three powerful mindfulness tips that will improve not only your professional output and attitude, but your general outlook on life.

 Tip 1: Put your phone down and look around.